What is Colombia known for?

 19# An explosive Tejo game

-Tejo is considered Colombia’s true national sport, although more than a sport, it’s a form of entertainment that includes beer, barbecue, and fun with family and friends.
+Tejo is considered Colombia’s actual national sport, although more than a sport, it’s a form of entertainment that includes beer, barbecue, and fun with family and friends.

 Some people associate it with a sort of air bowling.
-It consists of a heavy disc of metal (called Tejo) that you have to throw from one end to the other of the alley.
-There is a base at a 45-degree angle that contains clay on each end.
+It consists of a heavy metal disc (called Tejo) that you have to throw from one end to the other of the alley.
+The base is at a 45-degree angle and contains clay on each end.

 Buried in the middle of the clay goes a cylinder called bocín, on whose edge (the only part of the cylinder that can be seen), four paper triangles filled with a mild although noisy explosive (called mechas) are placed at equal distances from each other to form a cross.